samanthalwong/gammapy/docs/maps/index.rst

 * HEALPix : Hierarchical Equal Area Iso Latitude pixelation of the sphere.
 Pixels are equal area but have irregular shapes.

-`gammapy.maps` is organized around two data structures: *geometry* classes inheriting from `~Geom` and *map* classes inheriting from `~Map`.
+`gammapy.maps` is organized around three data structures:

+* a class to represent *non-spatial axes*: `~MapAxis` which is used in gammapy to contain axes of physical quantities.
+* *geometry* classes which associate non-spatial axes with a description of spatial quantities either based on the aforementioned pixelization schemes or on `regions` definition.
+All these classes inherit from `~Geom`.
 A geometry defines the map boundaries, pixelization scheme, and provides methods for converting to/from map and pixel coordinates.
-A map owns a `~Geom` instance as well as a data array containing map values.
-Where possible it is recommended to use the abstract `~Map` interface for accessing or updating the contents of a map as this allows algorithms to be used interchangeably with different map representations.
-The following reviews methods of the abstract map interface.
+* *map* classes which own a `~Geom` instance as well as a data array containing map quantities.
+All classes inherit from the abstract `~Map` class.
+Using this abstract `~Map` interface for accessing or updating the contents of a map allows algorithms to be used interchangeably with different map representations.

-Documentation specific to WCS- and HEALPix-based maps is provided in :doc:`hpxmap`.
+Documentation specific to HEALPix-based maps is provided in :doc:`hpxmap`.

 Getting Started